madhusudhan0212/SelfDrivingCar/VehicleDetection-P5/writeup.md

 ###Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

 The method i used to identify vehicles quickly in new images is Sliding Window Search.
 In this method, you select the region of interest of your image (part of image where you expect to find vehicles, usually the bottom half of the image) and perform Hog feature extraction only once for each color channel with parameter feature_vec=False.
-Now you use sliding window approach to check each window for vehicle by extracting hog features, pixel features and color histogram features for that particular window.
+Now you use sliding window approach to check each window for vehicle detection by extracting hog features, pixel features and color histogram features for that particular window.
 The major advantage of Sliding Window Search is that you calculate Hog features only once for each channel.

-I used 3 different scales `[0.9,1.5,1.9]` with `2` cells_per_step (how many cells to step during sliding window search).
+I used 3 different scales `[0.9,1.5,1.9]` with `2` cells_per_step (defines the cells to step during sliding window search).
 These scale values are used to appropriately scale the input image and then perform sliding window search on the scaled image.
 I have arrived at these scale values after using different scale values on test images and observing the output.

-The code for this step in Ipython cells 6 and 16.
+The code for this step is in Ipython cells 6 and 16.

 Below image shows the HOG features in the region of interest for each channel of the input image

 ![alt text][image4]

 after sliding window search, you will get list of positions of positive detections where vehicles are expected for each scale.
 I then created a heatmap from all the positive detections.
 Below image shows positive detections for each scale and heatmap image